rupakl/personal_website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am currently an MS by Research student at IIIT Hyderabad, working under the supervision of Prof. C. V. Jawahar.
 My research focuses on the problem of understanding charts in academic documents.
-Before joining IIIT Hyderabad, I worked as a Senior Machine Learning Engineer at AIMonk Labs Pvt Ltd working on Video Analytics and Document Image Analysis using computer vision and deep learning.
+Before joining IIIT Hyderabad, I worked as a Senior Machine Learning Engineer at AIMonk Labs Pvt Ltd working on video analytics and document image analysis using computer vision and deep learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/files/rupak-resume.pdf" "newtab" >}}resumé{{< /staticref >}}.